-- 72 The Central Bank expects (re)insurers to address climate change risks through their existing risk management frameworks, in line with their board-approved risk appetite and embedded in their risk management policies. - 73 The Central Bank expects that all risk policies reflect the stated risk appetite relating to climate change risk, particularly the risk policies related to managing underwriting, pricing, reinsurance and investment activities.
-In particular, the risk policies should be aligned with any public commitments made regarding net zero underwriting and/or investments.
-These include commitments made by the Group, where relevant. - 74 Where a (re)insurer belongs to a group, it is not sufficient for the (re)insurer to rely on group climate change risk policies and analysis without due consideration being given to how these appropriately reflect the (re)insurer's own risk exposures, tolerances and requirements.
-The Central Bank expects that, where relevant, a

-(re)insurer adapts the group's climate change risk policy to suit their business model and risks, and ensures that it has the necessary expertise to hand to avoid an overreliance on group resources, policies and procedures.

-75 The Central Bank expects all (re)insurers to align their risk reporting to their risk appetite related to climate change risk, irrespective of the materiality of their exposure.
+75. The Central Bank expects (re)insurers to address climate change risks, through their existing risk management frameworks, in line with their board-approved risk appetite and their risk management policies.

+- 76. The Central Bank expects that all risk policies reflect the stated risk appetite relating to climate change risk, particularly the risk policies related to managing underwriting, pricing, reinsurance and investment activities.
+In particular, the risk policies should be aligned with any public commitments.
+These include commitments made by the Group, where relevant. - 77.
+Where a (re)insurer belongs to a group, it is not sufficient for the (re)insurer to rely on group climate change risk policies and analysis without due consideration being given to how these appropriately reflect the (re)insurer's own risk exposures, tolerances and requirements.
+The Central Bank expects that, where relevant, a (re)insurer adapts the group's climate change risk policy to suit their business model and risks, and ensures that it has the necessary available expertise to avoid an overreliance on group resources, policies and procedures. - 78.
+The Central Bank expects all (re)insurers to align their risk reporting to their risk appetite related to climate change risk, irrespective of the materiality of their exposure.
 Risk reporting enables the board to track alignment of actual risk profile with the risk appetite to allow ongoing management and monitoring of the exposure to climate change risk.